-If you’re into this salad bar business, you are lucky to be reading this article.
+If you’re into this salad shop business, you are lucky to be reading this article.
 This article will discuss tips for setting up a salad bar with a maximum profit.

 Keep Your Food Fresh

-A salad bar means that your customer will directly see the food that they are going to consume, be it the vegetable and food with protein and carbohydrate sources.
+A salad shop bar means that your customer will directly see the food that they are going to consume, be it vegetables or food with protein and carbohydrate sources.

 It’s a fact that you and your customers want to have their food fresh.
 To achieve that, you need to make sure that you have adequate food stock.
-Therefore, the food inside the container will look full with the fresh one.
+Therefore, the food inside the container will look full of fresh ones.

 Related article: 3 Vital Processes in Restaurant Inventory Management

 Cut Your Vegetable

 The size of the food matters.
 How often do you see your food is cut largely?
 Are you interested in eating a whole red pepper or three broccoli florets in one cut?

 Cutting your vegetable in bite-sized will help you to get more products with the same amount of them.
 It decreases your overall food cost.